cloud4rpi/docs/docs/howto/chip.md

-# Control LED from WEB
+# Control LED from WEB using C.H.I.P.

 ## Prerequisites